Kyle Terada-USA TODAY Sports. Pictured: Cleveland Cavaliers G/F J.R. Smith

 - Game 2 opened right around the same number as Game 1: The Warriors are favored by 12.5, and the total is 216.

 Almost no one gave the Cleveland Cavaliers a chance in this series.
 Even our own Chad Millman, on the debut of our ESPN+ show, “I’ll Take That Bet,” said he was taking the Warriors -1000 to win the series because there was no chance the Cavs win.
-That’s almost assuredly true now — the Warriors are all the way up to -1900 on 5Dimes after Game 1 — but we were just a missed George Hill free throw and a boneheaded J.R.
+That’s almost assuredly true now — the Warriors are all the way up to -1900 after Game 1 — but we were just a missed George Hill free throw and a boneheaded J.R.
 Smith play away from the Cavs being up 1-0 and having home-court advantage.

 In case you didn’t see that play, here you go: